Carpenter Body Company: Crown by Carpenter (1996–99)

 As part of the 1991 purchase of the Crown Coach intellectual property, Carpenter inherited the rights to the Crown brand name.
-While the Crown-influenced Coach RE was not a success (its production lasting from 1992 to 1993), Carpenter used the Crown brand name in the late 1990s in an attempt to re-brand itself.
-Starting in 1996, all Carpenter buses were sold under the brand "Crown by Carpenter".
+Though the Crown-influenced Carpenter Coach RE was withdrawn after 1993, the company revived the Crown name during an rebranding of the company in the second half of the 1990s.
+For 1996, Carpenter buses were sold under the name "Crown by Carpenter".